MOLDOVA: Government repeatedly acts against ECtHR judgements

 The Ministry complained that "most" registration applications contained violations of the terms of the Religion Law.
 It said it had organised a meeting on 1 July 2008 to "help" religious communities overcome gaps in their knowledge.

-Fr Vasily Ikizli, who leads one of four parishes in Moldova of the Russian Orthodox Church Abroad under the jurisdiction of Archbishop Agafangel (Pashkovsky) of Odessa, noted that they still function without registration.
+Fr Vasily Ikizli, who leads one of four parishes in Moldova of the Russian Orthodox Church Outside Russia (ROCOR) which did not join other parts of ROCOR when they joined the Moscow Patriarchate in 2007, noted that the four parishes still function without registration.
 "We still serve without registration – we haven't tried again since the refusal," he told Forum 18 on 22 May from the village of Congaz in the southern Comrat District.
 "We opened a church on private property and the authorities have created no problems for us."
 He said they are considering whether to try again to get registration.

 His parish was denied registration in 2006 (see F18News 29 January 2008 http://www.forum18.org/Archive.php?article_id=1077).